Delivering effective and targeted pain relief.

 Numnuts delivers Targeted Pain Relief for Tail Docking and Castration

-For many years, veterinary research has shown that pain after marking can be alleviated by local anaesthetics.
+For many years, veterinary research has shown that pain after marking can be alleviated by local anaesthetic.
 However, until now, the risk of needle stick injury to the farmer, the time required to administer the drug by needle and syringe, and uncertainty about how and where to administer it have created a barrier to use of local anaesthetics by farmers.

 Numnuts is a game changer, enabling sheep handlers to accurately inject local anaesthetic (NumOcaine®) at the same time as ring application.

-In trials by CSIRO and the University of Melbourne, Numnuts substantially reduced the number of lambs displaying pain behaviours immediately after marking.
+In trials conducted by CSIRO and the University of Melbourne, Numnuts substantially reduced the number of lambs displaying pain behaviours immediately after marking.

 - Up to 68% reduction in pain-related behaviours